 The Noble Eightfold Path includes right vision, right emotion, right speech, right action, right livelihood, right effort, right mindfulness, and right meditation.

 Today, Theravada Buddhism is most popular in Sri Lanka, Thailand, Laos, Cambodia, and Myanmar.

 Next up is Mahayana Buddhism: the most popular branch of Buddhism today.
 Mahayana Buddhism is most popular in Nepal, Japan, China, Tibet, and Korea.

-In Sanskrit, Mahayana means “Great Vehicle.”
-This is a reference to the Mahayana Buddhism teaching of the bodhisattva.
+In Sanskrit, Mahayana means, “Great Vehicle.”
+Why?
+Well, this is a reference to the Mahayana Buddhism teaching of the bodhisattva.

 A bodhisattva is a person who has become awakened.
-Bodhisattvas have the ability to access nirvana, the state beyond suffering.
+In fact, bodhisattvas have the ability to access nirvana, the state beyond suffering.
 But instead of doing so, they choose to delay their nirvana to guide and teach others.

 In Mahayana Buddhism, anyone can become a bodhisattva.
 And bodhisattvas work to help others achieve freedom from suffering.

 Vajrayana Buddhism is known as“the Way of the Diamond.”
-It’s sometimes also called Tantric or Esoteric Buddhism.
+But it’s sometimes also called Tantric or Esoteric Buddhism.

-What makes Vajrayana Buddhism so special is its approach to rapid Enlightenment through the use of tantras — mystical texts that date back to the 6th century CE.
+What makes Vajrayana Buddhism so special is its approach to rapid Enlightenment through the use of tantras.
+The tantras are mystical texts that date back to the 6th century CE.
 Some of these practices combine spiritual and physical practices that can be overwhelming for beginners.

 Because of the intense application needed for many Vajrayana Buddhist practices, most Vajrayana schools only accept advanced teachers and students.